Justasic/AndroidSyncAdapters/README.md

 https://f-droid.org/app/de.we.acaldav

 # Contents
-Synchronize your Android phone with a CalDAV server like [Baïkal](http://baikal-server.com/)
+Synchronize your Android phone with a CalDAV server like [Baïkal](http://baikal-server.com/) or owncloud.
+The sync address for owncloud you have to enter in the app is http://<your server name>/owncloud/remote.php/caldav/calendars

 # Build
 ## Configure release